Context

 Inkpool

-An app that not only inspires tattoo virgins, but also drives them to action by centralizing and streamlining the tattoo booking process.
+An app that not only inspires first time clients, but also drives them to action by centralizing and streamlining the tattoo booking process.

 App Walkthrough